SuperMarcus/NineAnimator/README.md

 ## Google Cast

 NineAnimator supports playing back on both AirPlay (via iOS's native media player) and Chromecast/Google Cast devices.
-However, not all of the video sources are supported on Chromecast.
+However, not all of the steaming sources are supported on Chromecast.
 Check [Video Sources](#video-sources) for details.

 To use Google Cast in NineAnimator, tap on the Google Cast icon on the navigation bar.